 The king shall perish from Gaza,

-After Ekron’s defeat, king Betis was bound to a chariot by thongs through his feet and dragged through the city until he died.
+After Ekron’s defeat, king Betis was bound to a chariot by thongs pierced through his feet and then dragged through the city until he died.

 And Ashkelon shall not be inhabited.